gsamokovarov/web-console/README.markdown

 you want to share it with a coworker without configuring remote desktop server.

-This is where _Web Console_ comes to the rescue.
+This is where _Web Console_ comes to play.
 It gives you the same `rails console` experience, right in the browser.
 Its not just a tool that let's you evaluate Ruby code, there are a lot of those.
 Its a [VT100] compatible terminal, running `rails console`.